duartegroup/autodE/doc/install.rst

 --------------

-If the high and/or low level electronic structure methods have been installed for the first time it may be useful to check they're installed correctly.
+If the high and/or low level electronic structure methods have been installed for the first time, it may be useful to check they're installed correctly.
 To run a quick optimisation of H\ :sub:`2`\:

 .. code-block:: python